Stability of Chandrasekhar's nonlinear force-free fields: Introduction

 \\ for the Clebsch potentials $\phi_0$, $G_0$ of $b_0$, there exists a weak ideal limit $(v,b)$ of axisymmetric Leray--Hopf solutions to (1.9) for $(v_0, b_0)$ such that

 \end{thm}

-\begin{rem} Theorem 1.3 is a special case $\gamma=0$ of a general stability theorem for a particular class of nonlinear force-free fields with discontinuous factors $f\in L^{\infty}(\mathbb{R}^{3})$ (Theorem 8.2).
-The stability result also holds for weak nonresistive limits of axisymmetric Leray--Hopf solutions and all time, as well as for unique strong axisymmetric solutions to ideal MHD and non-resistive MHD up to maximal existence time. \end{rem}
+\begin{rem} The same stability result as Theorem 1.4 also holds for weak non-resistive limits of axisymmetric Leray--Hopf solutions and all time, as well as for unique strong axisymmetric solutions to ideal MHD and non-resistive MHD up to maximal existence time.
+Theorem 1.4 is a particular case $\gamma=0$ of a general stability theorem for a specific class of nonlinear force-free fields with discontinuous factors $f\in L^{\infty}(\mathbb{R}^{3})$ (Theorem 8.2). \end{rem}

+\begin{rem}[Vortex rings with swirls] For the 3D Euler equations, the orbital stability of axisymmetric vortex rings with swirls is unknown.
+Indeed, the force-free (Beltrami) field (1.6) also offers a traveling wave solution to the 3D Euler equations (vanishing at infinity),

+\\ which describes an axisymmetric vortex ring with swirls whose vortex is supported in a ball moving at the speed of $B_{\infty}$.
+(Vortex lines of this solution are identical to magnetic field lines of Chandrasekhar's solution; see Figure 1.)
+The solution $u_E$ belongs to the lower regularity space $W^{1,\infty}(\mathbb{R}^{3})$ than the space $C^{1,\alpha}(\mathbb{R}^{3})$, $\alpha>0$, for which the Euler equations are locally well-posed \cite{Lichtenstein}, \cite{Gunther}. \end{rem}

+The novelty of Theorem 1.4 might be the stability of the magnetic field with swirls in the ideal MHD equations.
+In contrast, the stability/instability of vortex rings with swirls in the 3D Euler equations has been an open question.
+Research on vortex rings has attracted attention concerning the Cauchy problems of the Euler and the Navier--Stokes equations.
+The recent breakthrough of Elgindi \cite{Elgindi} shows the existence of backward self-similar blow-up solutions to the Euler equations for some axisymmetric data without swirls $u_0\in C^{1,\alpha}(\mathbb{R}^{3})$ and small $\alpha>0$.
+In the study of weak solutions, Albritton et al. \cite{ABC} demonstrates the existence of non-unique axisymmetric Leray--Hopf solutions without swirls for the forced Navier--Stokes equations based on the instability of unbounded vortex; see also Vishik \cite{Vishik18}, \cite{Vishik18b}.

+The energy-norm stability in Theorem 1.4 does not contradict the strong solution blow-up to the ideal MHD equations.
+On the other hand, two (stable and unstable) weak ideal limits of axisymmetric Leray--Hopf solutions to viscous and non-resistive MHD can exist for merely square integrable initial disturbance.